SleipnirGroup/Choreo/docs/choreolib/auto-factory.md

 }
 ```

-1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoRoutine.resetOdometry()` will accomplish this, setting the robot's pose to the start of the trajectory.
+1. You should always reset your robot's odometry to the start of the first trajectory being followed in an autonomous routine. `AutoRoutine.resetOdometry()` will accomplish this, setting the robot's pose to the start of the specified trajectory.

+    Advanced users may use vision to get the robot's starting position, however this is not recommended for most teams.

 2. Alternatively, you can use `AutoTrajectory.atPose()` for utilizing event markers.
 See the [Java reference documentation](/api/choreolib/java/choreo/auto/AutoTrajectory.html#atPose(java.lang.String,double,double)) for more information about behavior.

 !!! warning